Mentored Research Program

 6. Start and end dates of the mentored research experience

-8. Confirmation that if the project is associated with a student’s thesis research, that the student will not be receiving this funding during the same term(s) that they will be enrolled in independent thesis research credits (e.g. 401 or 403 credits) (because students cannot be paid for the same hours that are devoted to academic credits)
+7. Confirmation that if the project is associated with a student’s thesis research, that the student will not be receiving this funding during the same term(s) that they will be enrolled in independent thesis research credits (e.g. 401, 403, or 405 credits)

 2. A letter of support (250 words maximum) from the faculty mentor that includes the following (if the faculty mentor wishes to keep their letter of support confidential, they can email it directly to the CHC’s Director of Admissions, Paula Braswell at paulab@uoregon.edu, who will be receiving applications):